 Pre-construction is an important phase in the process for nearly any construction method, but it’s particularly important in the design-build construction industry.
 That’s because this is when owners start collaborating with their chosen company, and the company has a chance to show their expertise, value, and attention to detail.

 This phase often involves a ton of questions coming from both sides of the equation.
-Customers ask technical questions of the builder, and the builder asks questions to understand the customer’s needs and vision for the project.

-This is also the phase where all of the internal teams at the design-build construction company begin collaborating to plan the project and its timeline.
 Contractors, engineers, designers, architects, and various other professionals within the company will begin offering feedback on the rough design of the building and determining everything that must be done before construction on the project can start.

 3. Architectural Design

 With the project’s timeline and scope laid out, the build-design construction company can begin working on the architectural design of the building.
-This process will build on the rough initial design work that was done during the pre-construction phase.
+This process will build on the rough initial design work done during the pre-construction phase.

 The result of this phase is an approved set of architectural drawings for the home or commercial building.
 Before that can happen, the customer must review the design the company has come up with, offer feedback, and approve the final version.